Shudufhadzo/liquidium-mcp/README.md

      {
        "mcpServers": {
          "posthog": {
-           "command": "/path/to/uv",  # Get this by running: which uv "args": [
+           "command": "/path/to/python",  # Get this by running: which python "args": [
+             "-m",
+             "posthog_mcp",
              "--directory",
-             "/path/to/your/posthog-mcp",  # Full path to this project "run",
+             "/path/to/your/posthog-mcp"  # Full path to this project ]
-             "posthog_mcp"
-           ]
          }
        }